pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 ## Before you apply (DOAJ readiness)

 Are you ready?
 Your journal must:
-1. Be online and fully open access
+1. Be online and fully open access.
-2. Have a confirmed journal title and ISSN
+2. Have a confirmed journal title and [ISSN](https://docs.pkp.sfu.ca/getting-found-staying-found/en/getting-found-visibility#issns).
-3. Have published at least 5 research articles in the last year
+3. Have published at least 5 research articles in the last year.
-4. Have a Creative Commons or equivalent license applied to all articles
+4. Have a Creative Commons or equivalent license applied to all articles.
+See [Copyright and Licensing](https://docs.pkp.sfu.ca/getting-found-staying-found/en/getting-found-increasing-impact#copyright-and-licensing) to learn more.

 ## The DOAJ Application (LPC Guide)